Umuzi-org/ACN-syllabus/content/tech-big-picture/intro-to-ui-ux/_index.md

 ## User Interface (UI) Design

 User Interface (UI) Design refers to the process of creating interfaces for software, apps, or machines, including looks, style, and function.
-It is focused on the visual aspects of a product, including color schemes, button styles, typography, and the arrangement of elements on screen.
+It is focused on the visual aspects of a product, including color schemes, button styles, typography, and the arrangement of elements on the screen.

 A well-designed user interface should not only be aesthetically pleasing but also allow users to interact with the product easily and intuitively.
-That means buttons should be big enough to click, text should be easy to read, and there should be a logical flow from one step to the next.
+That means buttons should be big enough to click, the text should be easy to read, and there should be a logical flow from one step to the next.

 ## User Experience (UX) Design